u-blox/ubxlib/port/platform/stm32cube/mcu/stm32f4/README.md

     </link>
     ```

-    If your new API is not under `common`, instead it is under a new and distinct category of APIs, e.g. `wifi`, that you want to appear as a new and distinct folder in the STM32Cube IDE view then create a new `<name />` for it, e.g:
+    If your new API is not under `common`, instead it is under a new and distinct category of APIs, e.g. [wifi](/wifi), that you want to appear as a new and distinct folder in the STM32Cube IDE view then create a new `<name />` for it, e.g:

     ```
     <link>